Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Common causes of dry eye include:

-We highly recommend getting a professional contact lens fitting from a qualified eye doctor.
+We highly recommend getting a professional contact lens fitting from a licensed eye doctor.
 First, they will perform an eye exam to check your prescription.
-This will include a visual acuity test with an eye chart, and additional tests to determine if you have any refractive errors and your general eye health.
+This will include a visual acuity test.
+They may also perform additional tests to determine your general eye health.

 After the eye exam, they will gather additional information to determine the best contact lenses for you.
 This may include:

 Once the exam is completed, they will make recommendations based on the outcome.
 Some eye doctors may provide free trial lenses.

 Many people assume that high water content is better for dry eyes, but it’s actually the opposite in most cases.
 Lenses with high water content can draw water away from the eyes.
 They are also thicker and may irritate your eyes, especially when blinking.